Impurity screening by defects in (1+1)$d$ quantum critical systems

-However, the Cardy states do not exhaust all boundary states.
-One way to generate new boundary states from known ones is ``fusing" TDLs~\cite{Chang:2018iay}.
+However, the Cardy states do not exhaust all possible boundary conditions.
+One way to generate new boundary states from known ones is ``fusing" TDLs~\cite{Chang:2018iay,FukusumiY2021}.
 For our purpose, TDLs can be viewed as generalizations of global symmetry transformations that include non-invertible operations such as the Kramers-Wannier duality~\cite{Bhardwaj:2017xup,KongL2020,McGreevy:2022oyu,Cordova:2022ruw}.
-In fact, the Cardy states themselves can be obtained by fusing a special set of TDLs, namely the Verlinde lines, to the Cardy state $\ket{\id}$, where $\id$ represents the identity primary.
-The screening mechanism discussed before can be generalized to TDLs.
-More formally, consider the CFT on a spacetime torus, but with a TDL $\cal{D}$ inserted along the time direction.
-The fixed time slice of the theory gives the defect Hilbert space (or equivalently, the CFT Hilbert space on the circle twisted by the TDL).
-If the global symmetry is not broken by the TDL, the defect Hilbert space transforms as a (possibly projective) representation $\pi_{\cal{D}}$ with projective class $\omega_{\cal{D}}$.
-Now consider the boundary state $\ket{\cal{D}}=\cal{D}\ket{B_{0}}$ that is constructed by fusing the TDL $\cal{D}$ to the reference state $\ket{B_{0}}$~\footnote{When $\cal D$ is a simple TDL, ${\cal D}\ket{B_0}$ is a simple boundary state. }.
-The projective class of the boundary state $\ket{\cal{D}}$ is also given by $\omega_{\cal{D}}$.
-Thus we conclude that {\em an impurity spin transforming as $\pi$ can be screened by the boundary state $\ket{\cal{D}}$ if $\omega_{\pi}=\omega_{\cal{D}}$}.
+In fact, the Cardy states themselves can be obtained by fusing a special set of TDLs, namely the Verlinde lines, to the Cardy state $\ket{\id}$, where $\id$ represents the identity primary field.
+The screening mechanism discussed above can be generalized to TDLs.
+In particular, if the TDL is invariant under the SO(3) symmetry, it can also be associated with a SU(2) representation.
+Intuitively, this is the spin representation at the end point of an open TDL, i.e., a defect operator.
+More details about TDLs are given in the Supplemental Material (SM)~\cite{Append}.
+Let us consider the boundary state $\ket{\cal{D}}=\cal{D}\ket{\id}$ obtained by fusing the TDL $\cal{D}$ with $\ket{\id}$.
+If $\cal{D}$ is a simple TDL, $\cal{D}\ket{B_0}$ is a simple boundary state.
+On the contrary, $\ket{\cal D}$ belongs to the Haldane phase if $\cal{D}$ is associated with half-integer spin representations.

-Numerical simulations will be performed in critical spin chains to corroborate this claim.
-We compare the finite-size energy spectrum of open spin chains with the BCFT predictions.
-The low-energy spectral information is fully encoded in the partition function $\mathcal{Z}_{a,b}$ of the CFT with boundary conditions $a$ and $b$ at its two ends.
-After expanding $\mathcal{Z}_{a,b}$ as a power series $\sum_{j} n_{j} q^{h_{j}-\frac{c}{24}}$, it becomes transparent that the eigenvalue $h_{j}$ is $n_{j}$-fold degenerate (up to overall normalization and shift).
-In all our examples, we can take the Cardy state $\ket{\id}$ as the reference state so $\ket{\cal D}={\cal D}\ket{\id}$.
-If the boundary states are $\ket{\cal D_1}$ and $\ket{\cal D_2}$, the partition function reads~\cite{Supple,CFTsandwich}

-where $\chi_{\cal{D}}$ is the character of the chiral CFT in the $\cal{D}$ defect Hilbert space and $N_{\cal{D}_{1},\cal{D}_{2}}^{\cal{D}}$ are the fusion coefficients.
-For the spin chains to be studied, the microscopic symmetry is always SO(3) and each site transforms as a spin-$S$ representation.
-There are two projective classes for SO(3) representations: half-integer and integer spins.
-The impurity always has spin-1/2.